 This is the area in which you get mobile phone signal from your network.
 If you have coverage then you can make and receive calls on your mobile phone, send and receive messages and access the Internet.

-A handy accessory - also referred to as a charging dock or cradle - that holds the handset upright on a surface on your desk while it is charging so you can easily view the caller display.
+An accessory - also referred to as a charging dock or cradle - that holds the handset upright on a surface on your desk while it is charging so you can easily view the caller display.

 This term refers to mobiles that can switch between two frequencies.
 All new UK mobiles are dual band.